Futsal Association of India

 Futsal Association of India (FAI) is the governing body of state-level futsal and Asian Premier Futsal Championship in India.
 FAI has been developing futsal through various district and state championships.
 FAI organised its 1st Youth Futsal Championship in 2011.

-FAI is affiliated with Asociación Mundial de Fútbol de Salón (AMF) since 2011, and was a founding member of the Confederation of Asian Futsal (CAFS).
+It is affiliated with the Asociación Mundial de Fútbol de Salón (AMF) since 2011, and was a founding member of the Confederation of Asian Futsal (CAFS).